twolfson/twolfson.com/articles/startup-time-investing.md

 In this article, I cover how I orient around business priorities, when to invest time in improving processes, and when to not.

+# Operational tasks vs Product tasks

 For any given company, there's a core set of operational tasks.
+Without these regularly occurring, the business would stop functioning.
 Here's an example for [Underdog.io][], a curated job candidate <-> company marketplace:

 - Review new candidate applications
 - Send out weekly batch of new candidates to companies